gitlabhq/gitlabhq/doc/install/installation.md

 Then select 'Internet Site' and press enter to confirm the hostname.

 # 2. Ruby
+For those people in China, due to complex network problem, we suggest you use a ruby [mirror](http://ruby.taobao.org/) built by Taobao to insure that your installation be successful.

 Remove the old Ruby 1.8 if present